Learn Pardot Administration Basics

 Let’s set up a Twitter connector in Pardot.

-- Click + Add Connector.
+- Navigate to Admin > Connectors, and click + Add Connector.

 - Scroll to Social Posting Connectors, and click Twitter.